OZ7UP/TiredSetonix/Downloads.md

 Right-click or hold down on the link to get the option to download, or you can just listen to it straight up.

 ### Android devices:
 Just click on the link.
 The built-in music player should give you the option to download the file.
+This should work in Chrome and Chromium-based browsers.

+### Windows:
+Unfortunately, I'm not a huge Windows fan.
+Assume similar instructions to Android devices.

 Enjoy!